glacials/twos.dev/src/cold/apple.md

 For example, all purchases that enable new app functionality must go through the Apple in-app purchase flow.
 As a developer, this means Apple takes a cut of everything.
-As a user, this means one central place where I can manage (read: cancel) subscriptions -- no digging through menus or talking to customer service agents.
+As a user, this means one central place where I can manage (read: cancel) subscriptions---no digging through menus or talking to customer service agents.

 {{ imgs
    "The App Store's subscriptions management menus."